Do you have body aches, chronic fatigue, anxiety, and/or sleep disturbances?

 You may have even mentioned it to your doctor, only to be told “it’s just part of getting older.”

-Chances are, it has nothing to do with age – but that it is actually a hormonal issue resulting from imbalanced adrenal glands.
+Chances are, it has nothing to do with age – but rather with hormone imbalances brought on by adrenal dysfunction.

 So how are the adrenals linked to your energy levels?
 The adrenals, a set of important glands that rest on top of your kidneys, are in charge of regulating important stress hormones like cortisol – responsible for the “fight or flight” response and other stress hormones like epinephrine (adrenaline) and norepinephrine (noradrenaline).